CommonsBuild/tec-info/wg-digest/📡-comms-2.md

 _17-Aug-21 01:44 PM_:

 Hey team!
 I quickly made this very basic post-Hatch comms plan spreadsheet, hopefully it can help us get a bit organized somehow and have an overview of the Hatch-related comms plan for the following weeks.
-Feel free to add the topics you think should be covered and play around with it. [https://docs.google.com/spreadsheets/d/1FJqAsNbZHfQzU5pkNqMrAs-kCatEPYDHa0RTdnZkHgs/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1FJqAsNbZHfQzU5pkNqMrAs-kCatEPYDHa0RTdnZkHgs/edit?usp=sharing) cc: @chuygarcia.eth (edited)
+Feel free to add the topics you think should be covered and play around with it. [https://docs.google.com/spreadsheets/d/1FJqAsNbZHfQzU5pkNqMrAs-kCatEPYDHa0RTdnZkHgsusp=sharing](https://docs.google.com/spreadsheets/d/1FJqAsNbZHfQzU5pkNqMrAs-kCatEPYDHa0RTdnZkHgs

 Post-Hatch Comms Plan